Common Children’s Hand & Wrist Injuries

 Top Oakland County Hand Doctor

 If hand and wrist injuries are unrecognized, ignored or improperly treated in children they can end up with pain, long-term limitation in function and even deformity.
-But with early recognition and proper treatment by an experienced hand doctor, children’s hands, wrists and fingers can heal completely without complication
+But with early recognition and proper treatment by an experienced hand doctor, children’s hands, wrists and fingers can heal completely without complications.

-Doctor Rehman will assess your individual situation, and prescribe the treatments that are best for your condition.
+Doctor Rehman will assess your child’s condition, and prescribe the treatments that are best for their condition to make a speedy and full recovery.